 Within a typical performance management system, managers are responsible for tracking and developing performance with their own team members and then reporting to the higher leadership team.
 In the past, the process often consisted of a round of annual performance reviews for each employee.
 However, as research reveals the effectiveness of frequent feedback more and more, many companies have dropped the annual review model and adopted a system of regular manager check-ins and informal feedback sessions.
 This type of management can help employees understand and align with company goals and objectives regularly, making small adjustments over time instead of trying for one larger course correction at the end of every year.

-The Performance Management process combines information gathering through monitoring goal completion, feedback, and discussions.
+Now that we know what is performance management, we can know the importance of performance management, the Performance Management process combines information gathering through monitoring goal completion, feedback, and discussions.
 By analyzing successes, strengths, learning from mistakes and examining potential for growth and development, businesses can develop talent, enhance individual performance and weed out problems.
 This makes it a vital aspect of any firm.

 A third of companies believe reward and recognition systems result in better staff retention, while half also attribute greater motivation to offering incentives.